 Using cow dung to Mend Mine - Damaged Soils - USDA

-ARS research has found that amending damaged post-mining soil with very high levels of cow manure compost can reduce the amount of heavy metals such as lead and zinc available to run off and pollute waterways as well as improve the potential for growing vegetation.
+ARS research has found that amending damaged post-mining soil with very high levels of cow manure compost can reduce a number of heavy metals such as lead and zinc available to run off and pollute waterways as well as improve the potential for growing vegetation.

 Put More Nitrogen into Milk, Not Manure – USDA